ElizabethCDWolfe/OOP/MySolution/README.md

 -A Ticket class

-To use, run
+To use, run in /OOP/MySolution/skiing/src/

 dotnet run

-To test, run
+To test, run in /OOP/MySolution/skiing/tests/

 dotnet test